Fact check: Far right claim media inflating size of protests – DW – 01/22/2024

 Here are three examples of disinformation tied to Germany's recent protests.

-Claim: "The protest in Hamburg was so overcrowded according to (German public broadcaster) ZDF, people even had to stand in the Alster," said far-right politician Björn Höcke on social media platform X, referring to the river that runs through the famous northern German city.
-The tweet(archived here) has over 400,000 views.
+Claim: "The protest in Hamburg was so overcrowded according to [German public broadcaster] ZDF, people even had to stand in the Alster," said far-right politician Björn Höcke on social media platform X, formerly Twitter, referring to the body of water that runs through the famous northern German city.
+The tweet(archived here) has more than 400,000 views as of Monday afternoon.

 DW fact check: False